 • Disc brake pistons

 • Knobs and handles

 • Other components that may be easily exposed to heat or electricity

 Common materials used for thermosets include:

 • Melamine formaldehyde

 • Urea formaldehyde

 Thermoforming and its related processes and products hold an important place in everyday life.
 Wherever you look you can see evidence of these processes and can understand how thermoforming benefits our lives and society in general.
-To learn more about Thermoforming, contact the experts at SealWerks today.
+To discuss more about Thermoforming services, contact the experts at SealWerks today.